 Kia ora Karori Kids Whānau

-Our current role is 21 children.
-We have 3 spaces available immediately (although have had several inquiries to fill these) and 2 spaces available later in the year.
+Our current role is 20 children.
+We have 4 space available immediately but are otherwise full until February 2022.
 If you know anyone who may be looking for a full-time space for their child, please promote our centre.
 As an added incentive, if you successfully refer a family to Karori Kids you will receive one week free of fees.

 Please also check out and like, share or add a review to our Karori Kids Preschool Facebook page and put a review of Karori Kids on google.
 This will all help in promoting our centre and getting our name out into the community.